 How To House Hunt In Utrecht?

-The best website in The Netherlands to look for housing is Funda, and I strongly advise you to use this website to orientate yourself to the Dutch housing market.
+Funda is the best website in The Netherlands to look for housing is Funda, and I strongly advise you to use this website to orient yourself to the Dutch housing market.
 In addition, this Funda website has an English language option, making it easy for English speakers looking for housing in The Netherlands.

 - Check out the Funda link below for an overview of all houses for sale in and around Utrecht.

-- Check this Funda link if you are looking for a rental property in and around Utrecht.
+- Check this Funda link if you want a rental property in and around Utrecht.

-You can find the 11 best neighborhoods in Utrecht and the best villages around Utrecht on the map below.
+You can find the 11 best neighborhoods in Utrecht on the map below.

 I have described these 11 best neighborhoods in more detail below.